 - Victims of Crime

-If you wish to volunteer post-training, please submit both the 2014 Direct Services Volunteer Application and the 2014 Training Registration Form.
-All potential volunteers will be interviewed by phone and later notified if they are accepted into the training.
+If you wish to volunteer post-training, please submit both the Direct Client Services Application and the Training Registration Form.
+Select potential volunteers will be interviewed in person and will later be notified if they are accepted into the training.
 Submitting an application does not guarantee enrollment.